ZiRO-Bot/Z3R0/README.md

 - Install pre-commit then run `poetry run pre-commit install`
 - Start the bot by running `poetry run bot`
-- It is recommended to setup a test unit inside `src/test` when you added a new command, you can run the test by running `poetry run pytest`
+- It is recommended to setup a test unit inside `src/test` when you added a new command, you can run the test by running `poetry run pytest -v`
   Read [dpytest](https://dpytest.readthedocs.io/) documentation for more information

 ## Changelog